 M.S. in Nursing

-IU East is partnering with IU Kokomo to offer a Master of Science in Nursing program with three tracks: family nurse practitioner, nursing education and nursing administration.
-The program will be offered in a flexible and affordable format right within your community.
+IU East is partnering with IU Kokomo to offer a flexible and affordable Master of Science in Nursing program for Registered Nurses right within your community.
 The program has three tracks:

-The purpose of the Master of Science in Nursing is to prepare registered nurses with advanced practice nursing knowledge in the areas of nursing education and administration, and advanced practice as a family nurse practitioner.
+The purpose of the M.S. in Nursing degree is to prepare registered nurses with advanced practice nursing knowledge in the areas of nursing education and administration, and advanced practice as a family nurse practitioner.
 Nurses with this advanced knowledge and advanced practice will enhance health care for the community and impact the health care delivery system.
 Serving in education, leadership, practice and administrative roles will provide opportunities for enhanced health care delivery systems and ultimately improved health for citizens.
 Nurses with masters’ preparation are and will continue to be in strong demand.
 Health care is a growth industry.
 Continued regional growth in health care cannot be sustained without advancements in the level of nursing care.

 This nursing education program is accredited by the Accreditation Commission for Education in Nursing and approved by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 The Nursing Administration track will enable you to function in advanced level management positions requiring an advanced nursing degree.
 Hospitals, clinics, surgery centers, extended care facilities, and nurse managed health centers as well as a multitude of community agencies are potential employers of advanced practice nurses.